DevExpress/devextreme-reactive/packages/dx-react-grid/docs/reference/table-group-row.md

 Field | Type | Description
 ------|------|------------
-showWhenGrouped | boolean | Keep column visible in the table when grouping.
+showWhenGrouped? | boolean | Specifies whether or not to display the column when grid records are grouped by it.
 {: .table.table-bordered.table-striped }

 ### <a name="group-cell-args"></a>GroupCellArgs